Rituraj0480/springer-publications/README.md

-# Springer Publications Repository
+# Springer Publications

-Welcome to the "springer-publications" repository!
 This collection features full PDFs of research papers authored by Rituraj Ojha & Gerard Deepak and published by Springer.
 Additionally, certificates for conference presentations are also included.

 ## Papers: